Ahiligor/green_lantern/lantern/relational_database/README.md

 ```

 ## psql
-If you are logged in postgress shell you will seee
+If you are logged in postgres shell you will see
 ```
 $ psql -h localhost -U cursor -d cursor_db -p 5432 Password for user cursor: